 And we are done.
 All the limiting concurrency logic is hidden from us and is handled by the queue.
 Now, to scrap the pages with only 10 concurrent requests at a time we should call the

-Parser like this:
+Scraper like this:

-parse() accepts an array of URLs to scrap, then a timeout for each request and the last argument is a concurrency limit.
+scrape() accepts an array of URLs to scrap, then a timeout for each request and the last argument is a concurrency limit.